unscalable/uj-radialmenu/README.md

 # pj-radialmenu

-This is a modified version of qb-radialmenu designed to resemble NoPixel's radial menu.
-Various edits have been made to achieve the desired look, and additional features have been incorporated into the radial menu.
-Enjoy!
+This is a customized version of `qb-radialmenu`, meticulously crafted to emulate NoPixel's radial menu.
+Numerous adjustments have been implemented to achieve the desired aesthetic, along with the integration of additional features into the radial menu.
+Enjoy an enhanced experience!

 ## Dependencies